gotbletu/wikimd/xbox-softmod.md

         $ unlockhd -a
         $ reboot

-        # build new hard drive from
+        # build new hard drive from scratch
         $ 1
         $ xboxhd
+        $ yes
+        $ 1
+        $ yes
+        $ yes (if drive is over 8GB then create F: partition else type "no" )
         $ yes (type yes to every prompt, there is going to be a few of them)
         $ 8 (to quit)
         $ reboot